The Ultimate Guide to SLI/SLO

 It's not required, but defining it from the beginning may make things easier when the number increases.

-Penetration to non-PdMs and non-engineers
+Penetration to non-PdMs and engineers

 Materials for persuading non-engineers